 Data Warehouse Manager Salary

 Data Warehouse Managers enjoy a hefty income, with average pay passing six figures ($114K) annually in the United States.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
 Most people in this profession are content with their work, and moderate levels of job satisfaction are reported.
+Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Data Warehouse Manager